Bayesian inference in high-dimensional models: Appendix

-A completely new approach was introduced by Mohammadi and Wit \cite{mohammadi2015bayesian}, called the \emph{Birth-and-Death MCMC} method (BDMCMC) for graphical model selection, which explores the space of graphs by addition (a birth) or deletion (a death) of an edge in the graph.
-They determine a continuous time birth-death Markov process on $\Omega$, more specifically, independent Poisson process on $\Omega$ such that under suitable conditions, the process has stationary distribution $p(\Omega,G \mid {X}^{(n)})$.
+A completely new approach, called the \emph{Birth-and-Death MCMC} method (BDMCMC) for graphical model selection, was introduced by Mohammadi and Wit \cite{mohammadi2015bayesian} and explores the space of graphs by adding (birth) or deleting (death) an edge.
+They determine a continuous time birth-death Markov process on $\Omega$, more specifically, an independent Poisson process on $\Omega$ such that under suitable conditions, the process has a stationary distribution $p(\Omega,G \mid {X}^{(n)})$.
 The birth and death rates are given by

 here $G^{+e},G^{-e}$ are graphs obtained from $G$ after addition or removal of an edge $e$ from $G$.
-The direct sampler method proposed in Lenkoski \cite{lenkoski2013direct} is used to sample from the posterior distribution of $\Omega$.
-The BDMCMC algorithm is easy to implement and scales well in high-dimensional problems, and also has superior performance in structure learning compared with Bayesian methods discussed earlier.
+The direct-sampler method proposed by Lenkoski \cite{lenkoski2013direct} is used to sample from the posterior distribution of $\Omega$.
+The BDMCMC algorithm is easy to implement, scales well to high-dimensional problems, and performs better at structure learning than the Bayesian methods discussed earlier.

+In a recent work, Bhadra et al. \cite{bhadra2024evidence} proposed a novel approach based on a telescoping block decomposition of the precision matrix for calculating marginal likelihood (also known as \emph{model evidence}) of graphical models under various priors, including the $G$-Wishart and graphical shrinkage priors.
+In addition to addressing the open problem of computing model evidence for graphical models, this method also led to designing a column-wise sampler for the $G$-Wishart, which is significantly faster than the direct sampler method of Uhler et al. \cite{lenkoski2013direct}.